bgachara/bgachara.github.io/posts/rust_ref.md

 ## Scope

-- concept of whether or not a particular item exists in memory and is accessible at a certain location in our codebase
+- This is the concept of whether or not a particular item exists in memory and is accessible at a certain location in our codebase
 - In Rust, scope of any particular item is limited to the block it is contained in.
-- When a block is closed, all of its values are released from memory and are then considered *out-of-scope*, else *in-scope*
+When a block is closed, all of its values are released from memory and are then considered *out-of-scope*, else *in-scope*

 ```rust